John Basilone: Iwo Jima and death

-After his request to return to the fleet was approved, Basilone was assigned to "C" Company, 1st Battalion, 27th Marine Regiment, 5th Marine Division.
+After his request to return to the fleet was approved, Basilone was assigned to C Company, 1st Battalion, 27th Marine Regiment, 5th Marine Division.
 On February 19, 1945, the first day of the invasion of Iwo Jima, he was serving as a machine gun section leader on Red Beach II.
 While the Marines landed, the Japanese concentrated their fire at the incoming Marines from heavily fortified blockhouses staged throughout the island.
 With his unit pinned down, Basilone made his way around the side of the Japanese positions until he was directly on top of the blockhouse.
-He then attacked with grenades and demolitions, single-handedly destroying the entire strong point and its defending garrison.
+Getting one of his former trainees in Camp Pendleton, Chuck Tatum, to provide suppressing machine gun fire, Basilone then attacked the blockhouse with grenades and demolitions and directed a flamethrower squad onto it, almost single-handedly destroying the entire strong point and its defending garrison.
+This included taking Tatum's machine gun and firing it from the hip at the escaping Japanese.

-He then fought his way toward Airfield Number 1 and aided a Marine tank that was trapped in an enemy mine field under intense mortar and artillery barrages.
+Telling Tatum “You’re staying here come hell or high water!
+I’m going back to get more Marines, and we’re going to fight our way across this island!”, Basilone then fought his way toward Airfield Number 1 to get reinforcements, aiding a Marine tank that was trapped in an enemy mine field under intense mortar and artillery barrages.
 He guided the heavy vehicle over the hazardous terrain to safety, despite heavy weapons fire from the Japanese.
-As he moved along the edge of the airfield, he was killed by Japanese mortar shrapnel (based on his research for the book and miniseries The Pacific, author Hugh Ambrose suggested that Basilone was killed by a burst of small arms fire which hit him in the right groin and neck and nearly took off his left arm).
+Basilone was killed as he moved along the edge of the airfield.
+Original reports indicated he was hit by Japanese mortar shrapnel, although author Hugh Ambrose, following his research for the book and miniseries The Pacific, suggested that a burst of small arms fire hit him in the groin, neck, and left arm.
+Tatum, who witnessed his death, later recalled:

-His actions helped Marines penetrate the Japanese defense and get off the landing beach during the critical early stages of the invasion.
+Basilone's actions helped Marines penetrate the Japanese defense and get off the landing beach during the critical early stages of the invasion.
 Basilone was posthumously awarded the Marine Corps' second-highest decoration for valor, the Navy Cross, for extraordinary heroism during the battle of Iwo Jima.

 Burial

-He was buried at Arlington National Cemetery, in Arlington, Virginia.
+Basilone was initially buried in a makeshift grave on Iwo Jima.
+In April 1948, his remains were recovered at his family's request and re-buried at Arlington National Cemetery, in Arlington, Virginia.
 His widow, Lena M. Basilone, died on June 11, 1999, aged 86, and is buried at Riverside National Cemetery in Riverside, California.
 Lena's obituary notes that she never remarried and was buried still wearing her wedding ring.
+Basilone's Medal of Honor and Navy Cross are now exhibited at the National Museum of the Marine Corps.